 Nearest Métro: Tuileries or Concorde

-5. More Lighted Streets & Neighborhood Christmas Trees
+5. More Paris Streets & Other Places to See Christmas Lights

 Aside from the most extravagantly decorated avenues such as Champs Élysées, where else can you find Christmas lights in Paris?